tanvir-git/odoo-documentation/content/applications/sales/subscriptions/configuration/subscription_templates.rst

    Higher customer retention.
 Opportunities for marketing.
 Business consistency.
 Better cash flow management.</b> </div>

-**Odoo Subscriptions** help you save time and money.
+**CoquiAPPs Subscriptions** help you save time and money.
 Subscription templates can help you generate recurring invoices and manage renewals at a fast pace.
-With Odoo you have the possibility to create, edit, and manage your own subscription templates.
+With CoquiAPPs you have the possibility to create, edit, and manage your own subscription templates.

 Configuration
 =============

 Go to :menuselection:`Subscriptions --> Configuration --> Subscription templates`.
-By default, Odoo suggests you two types of subscription (MON - Monthly subscription *vs* YEA - Yearly subscription).
+By default, CoquiAPPs suggests you two types of subscription (MON - Monthly subscription *vs* YEA - Yearly subscription).
 You can also create your own ones.

 .. image:: subscription_templates/default-subscription-templates.png
   :align: center
-  :alt: Default subscription templates on Odoo Subscriptions
+  :alt: Default subscription templates on CoquiAPPs Subscriptions

 .. important::
-   The **Odoo Subscriptions** application automatically installs **Odoo Sales** and **Odoo Invoicing** as they work integrated.
+   The **CoquiAPPs Subscriptions** application automatically installs **CoquiAPPs Sales** and **CoquiAPPs Invoicing** as they work integrated.

 Create your first template